Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DATA-STRICTNESS.md

 The recommendations for this section are designed to allow the least amount of friction in the data exchange while still ensuring data are valid.

-## DateTime

-All API endpoints with date/time properties _should_ require both the date and time, not just a date.
-The data should include the timezone/offset.
-See [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339) for detailed guidance on proper formatting of `datetime` type fields.

-Typical examples of validate `datetime` fields:

-* `2021-09-28T15:00:00Z`, that is, 3:00 PM in UTC on September 28, 2021.
-* `2021-09-28T15:00:00-06:00`, which is 3:00 PM in CST (central standard) on September 28, 2021.

-## Case Sensitivity

-API routes and query string parameters _should_ be case insensitive.

-For example, the following pairs pairs should be treated equivalently:

-* `/ed-fi/students` and `/ed-FI/stUDeNTs`
-* `/ed-fi/students?lastName=John` and `/ed-fi/students?LASTNAME=John`

-> [!WARNING]
-> Revisit special interest group and survey results.
-This can be hard to achieve
-> in some platforms.
-Is it really necessary?
-Does this extend to payloads on
-> PUT/POST?
-If so, what do we expect on GET payloads, or in streaming output -
-> should the property names be normalized to the "correct" casing?

-## Data Type Validation

-> [!WARNING]
-> The ODS/API infers data type.
-That should be allowed but do we
-> really want to recommend it?
-If we recommend this, it may be hard to manage in
-> some platforms.
-If we deny it, then we might cause problems for vendors who
-> have been sending the wrong data type.
-Currently favoring being more strict
-> about this.

 ## Schema Validation

 With respect to a given API Specification document, an Ed-Fi API: